ouspg/CryptoCourse-return-template/README.md

 There is corresponding folder for each exercise in this repository.

 There is template for text (README.md) in each template folder.
-You can fill it as you like, but include at least task numbers, including subnumbers, answering what is required on corresponding task.
+You can fill it as you like, but include at least task numbers and possible subnumbers, answering what is required on corresponding task.

 You can create folder named *src* for possible source code in each folder.